An Introduction to Geometric Topology: Polyhedra

 In particular the dihedral angle $\theta(t)$ of $P(t)$ varies continuously with $t\in [-\infty, \frac \pi2]$.
 The function $\theta(t)$ is strictly monotone and we now determine its image.
 The \emph{vertex valence} of $P$ is the number of edges incident to each vertex.

 \begin{prop} Let $n\in\{3,4,5\}$ be the vertex valence of $P$.
 It holds

-\end{prop} \begin{proof} Since $\theta$ is continuous and monotone increasing, it suffices to show that $\theta(-\infty) = \frac{n-2}n$ and $\theta(\frac \pi 2) = \pi$.
+\end{prop} \begin{proof} Since $\theta$ is continuous and monotone increasing, it suffices to show that $\theta(-\infty) = \frac{n-2}n\pi$ and $\theta(\frac \pi 2) = \pi$.

-By intersecting the ideal polyhedron $P(-\infty)$ with a small horosphere $O$ centred at an ideal vertex $v$ we get a regular $n$-gon $P$ in the Euclidean plane $O$, with interior angles $\frac{n-2}n\pi$.
-The dihedral angle at an edge $e$ is measured by intersecting the polyhedron with any hypersurface orthogonal to $e$: since $O$ is orthogonal we get $\theta(-\infty) = \frac{n-2}n\pi$.
+By intersecting the ideal polyhedron $P(-\infty)$ with a small horosphere $O$ centred at an ideal vertex $v$ we get a regular $n$-gon in the Euclidean plane $O$, with interior angles $\frac{n-2}n\pi$.
+The dihedral angle at an edge $e$ incident to $v$ is measured by intersecting $P(-\infty)$ with any hypersurface orthogonal to $e$: since $O$ is orthogonal to $e$ we get $\theta(-\infty) = \frac{n-2}n\pi$.

 The polyhedron $P(\frac \pi 2)$ is a hemisphere and hence $\theta(\frac \pi 2) = \pi$. \end{proof}

 For some values of $t$, the platonic solid $P(t)$ may have nice dihedral angles $\theta(t)$, for instance angles that divide $2\pi$.
 In the Euclidean world, the only platonic solid with such nice dihedral angles is the cube.
 In the hyperbolic and spherical world we find more.